apache/struts-site/source/core-developers/freemarker-support.md

 ```

-NOTE : numeric properties for tags MUST be numbers, not strings\. as in the rows and cols properties above\. if you use cols="40" you will receive an exception\.
-Other than that, the freemarker tag container behaves as you would expect\.
+*NOTE*: numeric properties for tags MUST be numbers, not strings. as in the rows and cols properties above. if you use `cols="40"` you will

-__Dynamic attributes support__
+receive an exception.
+Other than that, the freemarker tag container behaves as you would expect.

+## Dynamic attributes support

 You can specify dynamic attributes with Struts 2 tags like this: